reed-college/cs-virtualmachine/README.md

     git pull

-Then run:
+Then to install only the new tools:

-    vagrant halt
+    vagrant reload --provision
     vagrant destroy
     vagrant box update
     vagrant up
+To completely rebuild the virtual machine, you can run the following:
+    vagrant destroy
+    vagrant box update
+    vagrant up

-This will remove the older version of the virtual machine, and provision the new version.
-Note, files saved in the cs-virtualmachine directory are not affected by the "vagrant destroy" command.
+Note, in both cases, files saved in the cs-virtualmachine directory are not affected by the "vagrant destroy" command.